Now You Can Write Stories On Twitter! And Much More…

 Story Formats on Twitter

 For Twitter users looking to share more than just regular tweets, the platform has introduced a variety of story formats designed to make conversations more dynamic and engaging.
 One of the most notable additions was the feature called Fleets, which brought ephemeral content to Twitter in a way similar to Instagram Stories.
 With Fleets, users could post photos, videos, GIFs, and even share tweets that would disappear after 24 hours, offering a fresh way to express fleeting thoughts and ideas without the pressure of permanence.
+Fleets consisted of photos, videos, GIFs, and text that disappeared after 24 hours.

 When Twitter launched Fleets, it aimed to give users a new feature that encouraged more spontaneous sharing.
 Accessing Fleets was simple—just tap on your profile picture at the top of the Twitter app, and you could instantly create and upload media or text to your Fleet.
 This new feature quickly became a favorite among users who wanted to share personal moments, behind-the-scenes glimpses, or casual updates without worrying about likes, retweets, or long-term visibility on their profile.